Photo Credit: © 2019 James Frank

 Wondering about Trail Ridge Road or Old Fall River Road status for a drive up to the Alpine Visitor Center on top of the Park?

 You will be crossing the Continental Divide at over 12,000 ft elevation.
-It’s the highest continuous paved road in the United States and normally opens Memorial Day weekend, through mid-October, weather conditions permitting.
+Trail Ridge Road is the highest continuous paved road in the United States and normally opens Memorial Day weekend, through mid-October, weather conditions permitting.

 Call the recorded Trail Ridge Road status line at (970) 586-1222.